OpenBMB/UltraLink/README.md

 - [ ] Upload the training code

 ## Citation
+The dataset is intended solely for research and educational purposes and should not be construed as reflecting the opinions or views of the creators, owners, or contributors of this dataset.
+And it is distributed under the MIT license.
 Feel free to cite the repo if you think UltraLink is useful.

 ```bibtex